Binkersss/Microservice-A/README.md

 # Microservice-A (Keyboard and Mouse Activity Tracker)

 This microservice automatically logs keyboard activity, mouse clicks, and mouse movement into a local "activity-log.json" file.
 Logging occurs once per second, but only when user input is detected.
-It is designed to support applications like Pomodoro timers by detecting signs of user distraction or inactivity.
+It is designed to support applications like Pomodoro timers by detecting signs of user distraction.